bicubic/Bicubic-PHP-Framework/README.md

 #Bicubic Framework PHP
 A simple and efficient MVC framework written in PHP for PostgreSQL, or similar DB.
-The files are deady to initialize a new project.
+The files are ready to initialize a new project.

 ##Directory Structure
 - app: Application classes.